airpair/git-powered-collaborative-blogging/post.md

 `touch README.md`

 **Section 1** covers a birds eye view of what we're doing. **Section 2** explores philophical and practical discussion on why we and developers at large needed a Git powered community blogging system.
 In **Section 3** I'll describe what our first implementation looks like, including the technicalities of how we pieced it together.
-In **Section 4** we'll get warm, soft and fuzzy with the  community building challenges ahead.
-Finally, **Section 5** will summarise and lead into our *$100,000 Writing Competition*.
+Finally, **Section 4** will summarise and lead into our *$100,000 Writing Competition*.

 ### 1.3 Social Authoring.
 What's in it for you?